NCPITest/.github/profile/README.md

 A dataset catalog of the broad array biomedical datasets available across NCPI is maintained [here](https://ncpi-data.org/platforms)

-The purpose of this page is to serve as a technical hub for the NCPI community including providing:
+The purpose of this page is two fold:
-- Information on the current interoperability work that is occurring
+  - First to provide context and links to the current that is occuring
-- Introductions and links to the services and tools that are fundamental to NCPI
+  - Second to provide information regarding the NCPI program more broadly

 ## Repository Overview